Icy-imaging/Icy-App/README.txt

 Note for OSX users
 ------------------
 First, you need to have java installed on your system.
-Sometime java is installed but just for web applications (JRE) in which case you need to install the JDK 8 for Mac OSX..
+Sometime java is installed but just for web applications (JRE) in which case you need to install the JDK 8 for Mac OSX.
+We strongly recommend to keep JDK 8 which is more stable than newer version of Java (9 or above) so if possible try to keep Java 8 as the default version.
 Then ensure you have authorized the application in the security preferences as OSX won't allow external application by default:

 * OSX 10.11 or older